-The Notes are offered when, as and if issued and received by the Underwriter.
+The Notes are offered when, as and if issued and received by the respective purchasers thereof in accordance with the respective Notices of Sale, each dated December 30, 2020.
 The issuance of the Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-Certain legal matters with respect to the Notes will be passed upon for the Underwriter by its counsel, Hawkins Delafield & Wood LLP.
-It is anticipated that the Notes will be available for delivery on or about August 5, 2020, through the facilities of DTC in Jersey City, New Jersey.
+It is anticipated that the Notes will be available for delivery on or about January 8, 2021, through the facilities of DTC in Jersey City, New Jersey.